grokify/gollm/README.md

 ## 📊 Observability Hooks

-MetaLLM supports observability hooks that allow you to add tracing, logging, and metrics to LLM calls without modifying the core library.
+OmniLLM supports observability hooks that allow you to add tracing, logging, and metrics to LLM calls without modifying the core library.
 This is useful for integrating with observability platforms like OpenTelemetry, Datadog, or custom monitoring solutions.

 ### ObservabilityHook Interface